The Lemming Effect Enigma: Unraveling the Hive Mind

 As a matter of fact, the knowledge we have of our own affairs is obscure enough.
 To aid my weak memory, I have adopted a custom of late to note at the end of very book I read (and do not intend to read again) the date when I finished it and what in general I thought of it.
 And yet it had befallen my time and again to open a book as new and untasted which I had carefully read a few years before and scribbled up with my notes.

-The names of this great book is:
+The names of this excellent book is:

 Michel de Montaigne and the title of his book is “The Complete Essays of Montaigne”, and the best part is that you can read it for free.